idmillington/gnoam/README.md

   be given (effectively this means that semi-colons between hashtags are optional).

-- `freq <positive-number>` The relative frequency that this rule will be chosen when it matches.
+- `freq <positive-number>` or `frequency <positive-number>` The relative frequency that this rule will be chosen when it matches.
 At most one of these clauses should be present.

 - `priority <number>` When more than one rule is valid for a replacement, the priority values are considered.
 Only the highest priorities will be used.
 By default rules have priority 1.
-So adding a priority 0 rule with no `if` or other matching criteria is a good way to make a fallback rule that generates replacement if not better alternative exists.
+So adding a priority 0 rule with no `if` or other matching criteria is a good way to make a fall-back rule that generates replacement if not better alternative exists.

 - `if <boolean-expression>` A condition which must be fulfilled for